IEEESBITBA/curso-de-python-sistemas/README.md

 Look at step 7 for environment configuration.

+See [SETUP.md](./SETUP.md) for a in depth, step-by-step explanation on how to setup a server.

 # Steps to run the server and develop it

 1. First step is to install `go` from [golang.org](https://golang.org).